dansholds/grapple-comps-min/content/posts/15521-asheville-2024-spring-open.md

 **NEW** The No-Gi Absolute Division(s) will require a $10 additional fee.
 The $10 fee goes directly to the 1st place winner’s payout.
 Southeastern Grappling Association will MATCH the pot for the 1st place winner’s payout.
-EXAMPLE: If there are 15 registered competitors in the Absolute No-Gi Division, the payout will be $300 for the 1st place winner.
+EXAMPLE- If there are 15 registered competitors in the Absolute No-Gi Division, the payout will be $300 for the 1st place winner.
 (15 competitors X $10 = $150 + $150 match = $300)